 - a.
 Name the implementing agency.
 Provide a brief description of the implementing agency.
-Name the applicant and fiscal agents, if these agencies are different from the implementing agency.
-The fiscal must be a county commission/board of commissioners. - b.
+Name the applicant and fiscal agents, if these agencies are different from the implementing agency. - b.
 List the agency's qualifications and experience with managing grants. - c.
 List the Community Partners and their description and contribution, if any, to the proposed program. - d.
-After the completion of the first quarter, this grant will transition to a reimbursement-only grant.
+After the initial allotment, this grant will transition to a reimbursement-only grant.
 Does the fiscal agent have the ability to maintain a positive cash-flow once reimbursements are provided on a quarterly basis?